divyaj2701/Document_Classifier/README.md

 4.  *Run *Sensitivity_Predictor.py* and input file path to check sensitivity and confidence score of file.*
 5.  *Enter '*q*' if you want to end Predictions.*

+## How To Run Through Terminal and API

+1. Clone the terminal_and_api directory to your code editor(VS Code etc.).
+2. Read its Readme.md and run the given command in Terminal.

 ## 📊 Model Training & Evaluation

 1. *Dataset Preparation:*